Home » Serampore Rajbari | Goswami Rajbari, Serampore

 The Rajbari even though stands in a deplorable condition and a major chunk has been reconstructed, you can still feel the grandeur of the old days.
 The Rajbari is made tastefully and there are different sections inside.
 There are separate blocks inside the Rajbari that are connected by complicated corridors.
 There are also walls that separate the portions which previously belonged to all the Goswami brothers.

-Another prominent feature of this Rajabari is the inside of the Palace known as Natmandir.
+Another prominent feature of this Rajbari is the inside of the Palace known as Natmandir.
 It is a 120 feet by 30 feet courtyard with a roof.
 Previously this area belonged to a huge tank which was used to store water for various domestic purposes.
 But an unfortunate incident took place when Raghuram Goswami’s eldest son Atmaram drowned in the tank while swimming when he was only 5 years old and passed away.
 After the unfortunate turn of events the tank was permanently closed and the Natmandir or Chandni was built.

 There are a total of 24 Corinthian columns which are 32 feet in height and 5 feet in diameter which were made to support the roof.
 The floor was laid using Chunar stone.
 The roofs and beams were made of special Sal wood which was imported from Nepal.
 At present some portions of the Chandni have collapsed and those areas have been closed off.